Ďă¸ŰÁůşĎ˛ĘĽ´Ę±żŞ˝±

 Travel time: 90 minutes

 During a visit, you’ll be introduced to some of the well-known locals who have inherited these traditions, such as a healer, drum instructors, dancers, singers and members of the band and the hip-hop act .
-Visitors can't help but be moved, whether it’s the rhythm of the music or the town's resilience in overcoming centuries of oppression.
+Visitors can't help but be moved, whether it’s from the rhythm of the music or the town's resilience in overcoming centuries of oppression.

 How to get to San Basilio de Palenque from Cartagena: From Cartagena’s Terminal de Transportes de Cartagena, take a bus heading to San Juan or Mahates and ask to be let off near the town, where a moto-taxi can take you the rest of the way.
-Alternatively, sign up for an eight-hour group tour from Cartagena, which includes a typical lunch.
+Alternatively, sign up for an eight-hour group tour from Cartagena, which includes lunch.

 2. Fish with locals in La Boquilla’s mangroves